dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 }
 ```

-When these members are both present, the source generator will call the two-parameter constructor with a stack-allocated buffer of `StackBufferSize` bytes when a stack-allocated buffer is usable.
-As this buffer is guaranteed to be stack allocated and not on the GC heap, it is safe to use `Unsafe.AsPointer` to get a pointer to the stack buffer to pass to native code.
+When these members are both present, the source generator will call the two-parameter constructor with a possibly stack-allocated buffer of `StackBufferSize` bytes when a stack-allocated buffer is usable.
 As a stack-allocated buffer is not usable in all scenarios, for example Reverse P/Invoke and struct marshalling, a one-parameter constructor must also be provided for usage in those scenarios.
 This may also be provided by providing a two-parameter constructor with a default value for the second parameter.

+Type authors can pass down the `stackSpace` pointer to native code by defining a `GetPinnableReference` method on the native type that returns a reference to the first element of the span.

 ### Usage